 Services and Activities

 Positive Alternatives program activities cover a wide range of services from adoption education to transportation assistance.
-Grant activities are identified and organized under at least twenty-six different program/activity categories.
+Grant activities are identified and organized under approximately thirty different program/activity categories.
 The ten most common services grantees provide include:

 - Life skills education - 49%